-Missouri hit by tornados, quarter-sized hail, strong winds on Sunday
+Missouri hit by tornados, quarter-sized hail, strong winds Sunday

 Tornados touched down throughout northern Missouri on Sunday along with quarter-inch-sized hail and strong winds of 50-60 mph.

-Pictures posted by storm chasers showed structures ripped apart and tractors overturned as the storms rolled through parts of the state northeast of Kansas City.
+Pictures posted by storm chasers showed buildings ripped apart and tractors overturned as the storms rolled through parts of the state northeast of Kansas City.

-One image of Purdin, a small town in northern Missouri, showed a torn-down building and debris spread out on the ground.
+One image of Purdin, a small town in northern Missouri, showed a torn-down building and debris across the ground.

 "If you live northeast of Purdin, MO TAKE SHELTER NOW!" the National Weather Service's Kansas City division tweeted shortly before 5 p.m.
 CT.
 "We are seeing a strong circulation on radar and it has been confirmed by the fire department."